-Immersion and community engagement experiences are core to the College's mission and a huge draw for potential Rollins students.
+Immersion and community engagement experiences are core to the College mission and a huge draw for potential Rollins students.
 Meyer acknowledges that “prospective students are now choosing to enroll at Rollins because of these opportunities.”
 This year, about 200 Rollins students will participate in service-learning, either domestically or abroad.
 Service-learning trips—both non-credit and for credit—are scheduled throughout the academic year and last from three to 12 days.

-Trips, like those planned for the 2010 spring break, are born from a variety of sources; abroad programs generally come from the inspiration of faculty members who have a strong desire to blend real-world experiences with their academic curriculum.
+Trips, like those planned for the 2010 spring break, are borne from a variety of sources; abroad programs generally come from the inspiration of faculty members who have a strong desire to blend real-world experiences with their academic curriculum.
 Rollins faculty is made up of educators who believe that community engagement is a critical part of academics.
 “Connecting the heart with the mind is at the core of a true liberal arts education,” said Meyers.
 “Twenty-first century educators know that you have to get students engaged in their community in order to provide a complete educational experience.”

 Domestic experiences typically come from staff and students.
 The Immersion Committee, which operates within the Offices of Community Engagement and Student Involvement and Leadership, is a collective of students and staff members who work together to plan and facilitate weekend and week-long service experiences.
 “The goal is for students to become very aware of what’s happening in the world around them,” said Meyers.
 “Hopefully, they’ll experience a sense of dissatisfaction with the status quo and want to make positive changes in the world.”
 Funding for domestic and international service experiences is available thanks to the Rhoda Newberry Reed (RNR) Foundation which funds or partially subsidizes many of these trips.

 Being an active player in the world of alternative spring break programs isn’t new for Rollins.
-In 2009, Assistant Director of Community Engagement Meredith Hein and Interim Director of Explorations Meghan Harte were featured speakers on a national conference call of more than 30 college and university community engagement, student life and non-profit professional staff members.
+Last year, Assistant Director of Community Engagement Meredith Hein and Interim Director of Explorations Meghan Harte were featured speakers on a national conference call of more than 30 college and university community engagement, student life and non-profit professional staff members.
 The call was organized by Break Away®: the Alternative Break Connection, as a way to share best practices among college and universities and spotlight innovative alternative spring break programs taking place around the country.
-Break Away is a national nonprofit organization that supports the development of quality alternative break programs by providing training and information to colleges, universities, and nonprofit organizations interested in creating lifelong active citizens through intensive service-learning programs.
+Break Away is a national nonprofit organization that supports the development of quality alternative break programs by providing training and information to colleges, universities, and nonprofit organizations interested in creating lifelong active citizens through these intensive service-learning programs.

 There’s a growing sentiment that a college education is made exponentially richer when students are equipped to make a real difference in the world.
-“Education,” Meyers firmly believed “is for the life of the mind in action.”
+“Education,” Meyers firmly believes “is for the life of the mind in action.”